doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 Invoked with the `import` argument, *mppinit import* imports the music library to the Beets media management system.

+Invoked with the `kitty` argument, *mppinit kitty* installs the Kitty terminal emulator used as the default terminal in MusicPlayerPlus.

 Invoked with the `metadata` argument, *mppinit metadata* analyzess the MPD music library and creates a song similarity database for playlist